johnvandeweghe/EventStreamAPI/README.md

 # Event Stream API

-This is a RESTful API for Event Streams.
+This is a RESTful API for Event Streams with rich user event notification integration support.

 # Installation